 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

 - Securing our borders.
 As we face global and domestic threats, securing our borders, points of entry, and infrastructure must be a top priority.
-Recently, we have seen a surge at the border that must be addressed.
-That is why in February 2024, and again in May 2024, I supported bipartisan legislation to provide emergency powers to the president to shut the border down and to fix our broken asylum system.
+That is why I supported bipartisan legislation led by Senator James Lankford of Oklahoma to provide emergency powers to shut the border down and to fix our broken asylum system.
 The bill would have invested significant resources for more border patrol agents, immigration judges, and technology so that law enforcement would have the tools they need to secure our border.
-It would have given the president the ability to temporarily stop processing asylum claims between ports of entry during periods of high crossings.
-And it would have reformed the asylum process.
-I also fought to secure significant funding to improve the detection and seizure of fentanyl at our border as part of the Fiscal Year 2024 budget.
+It also would have reformed our asylum process.
+I also fought to secure significant funding to improve the detection and seizure of fentanyl at our border.

 - Finding solutions to reform our immigration system.
 I have continued to work in a bipartisan fashion on immigration reform, which is crucial to moving our country and our economy forward.
-The bipartisan immigration bill I supported in February and May 2024 also included additional legal pathways to come into the United States.
+The bipartisan immigration bill I supported also included additional legal pathways to come into the United States.
 It would have included 250,000 new visas and employment permits for use over the next five years, which would have gone a long way toward filling worker shortages.

 - Protecting immigrant victims of domestic violence.
 When the Senate was considering comprehensive immigration reform, I took the lead in ensuring that the bill included provisions to help protect immigrant victims of domestic violence by allowing women in the U.S. with spouses on temporary visas to petition for independent immigration status—encouraging them to come forward and receive the assistance they need.
 No one should be forced to remain in an abusive relationship due to fear of losing their legal status.

 Although the 2013 Senate-passed comprehensive immigration reform bill was not allowed a vote in the House, I have continued to work to protect immigrant victims of domestic violence, and I have introduced legislation to allow immigrants facing domestic abuse with spouses on a temporary visa to apply for independent immigration status.
-And as victims of domestic abuse have been at heightened risk during the coronavirus pandemic, I have worked to ensure that immigrant victims of domestic violence, sexual assault, and other serious crimes continue to have access to programs through which they can obtain legal status independent of their abusers. - Helping immigrant doctors to practice in areas of need.
+And, more recently, I have worked to ensure that immigrant victims of domestic violence, sexual assault, and other serious crimes continue to have access to programs through which they can obtain legal status independent of their abusers. - Helping immigrant doctors to practice in areas of need.
 For years I have led bipartisan legislation to extend the Conrad 30 program, which allows international doctors trained in the United States to remain in the country if they practice in underserved areas.
-Over the last 15 years, the program has brought more than 15,000 doctors to underserved areas, including many rural areas that are short on doctors and rely on the program to fill the gaps.
-During the coronavirus pandemic, I successfully pressed the U.S. Citizenship and Immigration Services (USCIS) to waive certain restrictions that prevent doctors in the Conrad 30 program from providing medical care at locations where help is needed.
+The program has brought approximately 20,000 doctors to underserved areas, including many rural areas that are short on doctors and rely on the program to fill the gaps.
+I also successfully pressed the U.S. Citizenship and Immigration Services (USCIS) to waive certain restrictions that prevent doctors in the Conrad 30 program from providing medical care at locations where help is needed.

 - Supporting families and children through adoption.
 Like so many Minnesotans, I share the belief that every child should have a safe home and a loving family.
 As county attorney and now as the Senate co-chair of the Congressional Coalition on Adoption, I have worked to ensure safe and secure adoptions and assist families who are adopting children.
 Minnesota has a strong tradition of welcoming children from around the world and holds one of the highest per capita rates of international adoption.
 Intercountry adoptions should be as straightforward and safe as possible for American families.
-That’s why I supported the American Taxpayer Relief Act in 2013, which made the adoption tax credit permanent, and now cosponsor the bipartisan Adoption Tax Credit Refundability Act to make this tax credit fully refundable.
-In addition, we must ensure that adoptive families—regardless of whether they are adopting here at home or internationally—have the full support and services they may need throughout the adoption process.
+That’s why I supported the American Taxpayer Relief Act in 2013, which made the adoption tax credit permanent, and cosponsor the bipartisan Adoption Tax Credit Refundability Act to make this tax credit fully refundable.
+In addition, Senator Wicker and I lead bipartisan legislation to ensure access to local, trusted adoption service providers.
+We must ensure that adoptive families—regardless of whether they are adopting here at home or internationally—have the full support and services they may need throughout the adoption process.

-In addition, I authored the bipartisan Accuracy for Adoptees Act, signed into law by President Obama in early 2014, which cuts red tape for adoptive families and ensures that corrections made to adoptees’ birth certificates by state courts would be recognized by the federal government.
+I also authored the bipartisan Accuracy for Adoptees Act, signed into law by President Obama in early 2014, which cuts red tape for adoptive families and ensures that corrections made to adoptees’ birth certificates by state courts would be recognized by the federal government.
 I also authored and passed the bipartisan International Adoption Simplification Act to help siblings stay together during an international adoption and protect adoptees from unsafe immunizations in foreign countries. - Uniting children with families.
 Following the devastating earthquake in Haiti, Minnesota families who had nearly complete Haitian adoptions began contacting my office for help bringing their children home.
 Over the course of approximately two months following the earthquake, my office worked with 25 families to help connect Haitian children with their new families in Minnesota.
 I worked to help families impacted by the Russian government’s ban on American adoption of Russian children and called on the Russian government to allow for the completion of adoption cases that were initiated prior to the ban.
+I have also advocated for the swift completion of adoption cases for Chinese children matched with American families, many of whom have unique health care needs and have waited years for these adoptions to be finalized.